ScratchAddons/website/site/faq.md

 ### Is Scratch Addons safe?

 The Scratch Addons extension and it's addons are safe.
+They have been verified by reviewers on contributors of Scratch Addons and by the extension stores.
+If you happen to find a security vulnerability please [make a new issue about it](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) in the [Scratch Addons GitHub repository](github.com/scratchaddons/scratchaddons).

 ### How can I contribute to Scratch Addons?